Bruins game at San Jose in question amid coronavirus precautions

-In reaction to the coronavirus outbreak, officials in California’s Santa Clara County have banned gatherings of 1,000 or more people for the rest of the month – a decision that could affect three San Jose Sharks home games, one of them scheduled with the Boston Bruins next week.
+In reaction to the coronavirus outbreak, officials in California’s Santa Clara County have banned gatherings of 1,000 or more people for the rest of the month – a decision that could affect three San Jose Sharks home games next week, including one with the Boston Bruins scheduled for March 21.

 “We will be reviewing each scheduled event due to take place for the rest of the month and provide an update in the coming days,” the Sharks said in a press release on Tuesday.
 “We appreciate the understanding and patience of our fans, guests and partners during this unprecedented time.”